Guest Blogger | Romy Newman, President/Co-Founder Fairygodboss

 It’s all about the managers.
 Use your job videos to bring your managers to life -- and show jobseekers that they can expect to have managers that treat them decently and respectfully, and give them opportunity.

 This video from Dell shows the amazing ambition and commitment to sustainability at Dell.
 It also emphasizes career tracking and opportunity.

 4| Represent The Full Breadth of Your Workplace

 Visuals give important signals -- so be sure to represent the full breadth of your workplace in terms of background, age, race, sexual orientation and more.
 Too many corporate web pages are walls of white men -- and it’s a huge turn off to women.

 Use your website to address your commitment to gender diversity head on.
 Female jobseekers want to know where you stand on this, and our research shows us that women are significantly more likely to want to apply to jobs at companies that support gender diversity.

 At the end of the day, the top thing that is going to help us achieve greater workplace gender equality is more women in more leadership roles across US Corporations.
 We are lucky to be in an era where video can be an essential component of helping represent the very best of what workplaces can be.
-Women tend to be more reluctant jobseekers than men, and it’s clear that visualization can really help encourage them to apply for jobs that they might not have otherwise.
+Women tend to be more reluctant jobseekers than men, and it’s clear that, when it comes to attracting female professionals, visualization can really help to encourage them to apply for jobs that they might not have otherwise.
 I’m excited to see how job videos can be an important tool in the battle for workplace gender equality.

 Elena and Abby bring you innovative stories from the workplace.